-In its first two years of grant-making, the Fund has provided more than $2,300,000 to grassroots organizations in the South.
+In its first six years of grant-making, the Fund has provided more than $4,000,000 to grassroots organizations in the South.

 The Calamus Foundation supports LGBT organizations working to promote the formation, growth, and well-being of their communities, with particular emphasis on social justice and civil rights.
 Calamus also funds non-LGBT organizations that advocate for social, racial and economic justice and that integrate LGBT protections into their work.
 As a small grantmaker (the majority of Calamus’s grants are $10,000 or less), we aspire to reach those groups who, because of the nature of their mission or because they are newly formed, may not have access to traditional funding sources.